 "I'm blessed."
 But, no, a quiet telephoto lens is the bulk of it and basic psychology takes care of the rest.
 Most people are so self absorbed they will only notice you if you can validate them in some interactive way.
 Except for kids.
 Around the age of 5 they begin to sense the playground trauma in my past.
 Little vipers.

 Rae is back with her blueberry muffin and cuban coffee and begins writing again.
 "What is that?"
 I ask.
 "A security memo explaining that the biggest threat to my client is their vapid bourgeoisie employees who couldn't generate a strong password without the assistance of a child in their lap, banging on the keyboard.
 Suggest deploying toddlers."

 My breakfast suddenly appears on the table before me and the barista is gone before I can register and mutter thanks.
 Rae, however, is immediately all over it.
 "Why is he bringing it to you and made me walk all the way up there?"
 Sighing, I slowly turn the scrawl on the my cup towards her.
 The only part legible reads "Odd" and trails off from there.
 "They tried."

 She gives a wry laugh.
 "Well, Cinderella, we know that shoe fits."

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Beka PWrite a Review